xregistry/spec/message/spec.md

   referenced by name and version as `{NAME}/{VERSION}`.
 This specification defines a set of common [message binding names](#message-bindings) that MUST be used for the given protocols, but applications MAY define extensions for other protocol bindings on their own.
-All definitions inside a group MUST use this same binding.
+All messages inside a group MUST use this same binding.
 - Constraints:
   - At least one of `metadata` and `binding` MUST be specified.